plebbit/plebbit-js/README.md

   avatar?: Nft
   flair?: Flair // (added by moderator or author) not part of the signature, mod can edit it after comment is published banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment
+  subplebbit: SubplebbitAuthor // (added by CommentUpdate) up to date author properties specific to the subplebbit it's in }
+SubplebbitAuthor {
+  postScore: number // total post karma in the subplebbit
-  subplebbitKarma: {['replyScore' | 'postScore']: number} // the total karma of the author inside the subplebbit }
+  replyScore: number // total reply karma in the subplebbit
+  lastCommentCid: string // last comment by the author in the subplebbit, can be used with author.previousCommentCid to get a recent author comment history in all subplebbits
+}
 Wallet {
   address: string